doppar/docs/3.x/package-development.md

 This ensures that when your package is registered, its routes are automatically included and accessible.

 ## Views
-When developing a package in Doppar, it's common to include Blade templates that can be used by the host application.
+When developing a package in Doppar, it's common to include Odo templates that can be used by the host application.
 To do this effectively, Doppar allows you to register view paths with a custom namespace, enabling clean, modular usage.

 ## Loading Package Views
 You should store your views inside a views/ directory within your package structure.
 Then, register them using the loadViews() method inside your service provider’s boot() method: